Enable Wake-on-Lan (WoL)

 Link detected: yes

-Run the following command to enable Wake-on-Lan (WoL).
-Remember to replace eth0 with the name of your Interface.
+Remember to replace eth0 with the name of your network interface.

 sudo ethtool -s eth0 wol g